Isolated points on modular curves: Isolated points on the modular curves X 0(n)

 Therefore, since $z \in X_{0}((n, m))$ is isolated, so is $y \in X_{\mathcal{G}}$, by Theorem \ref{thm:isolated_points_modular_curves:normal_galois_image_isolated}. \end{proof}

-This result places much more stringent restrictions on the elliptic curve $E$ than results such as Theorem \ref{thm:isolated_points_modular_curves:galois_image_isolated}.
-Notably, assuming Serre's uniformity conjecture, there are finitely many agreeable closures $\mathcal{G}$ of $G_{E, \alpha}$, as $E$ ranges through all non-CM elliptic curves over $\Q$.
-More importantly, a conjectural set of such agreeable closures $\mathcal{G}$ has been computed by Zywina in \cite{zywina2024}.
+In order to carry through the first step of our method, in Section \ref{sec:level_7:determining_j}, we required a classification of the extended mod-7 Galois images of elliptic curves over $\Q$.
+In the same way, we now require a classification of the agreeable closures $\mathcal{G}$ of the extended adelic Galois images of elliptic curves over $\Q$.
+A conjectural classification of such agreeable closures $\mathcal{G}$ has been computed by Zywina in \cite{zywina2024}.
 We summarize these computations as follows.

 \begin{conjecture}[{\cite[Theorem 1.9, Section 14.3]{zywina2024}}] Let $E$ be a non-CM elliptic curve over $\Q$ and $\alpha$ a profinite level structure on $E$.
 Let $\mathcal{G}$ be the agreeable closure of the extended adelic Galois image $G_{E, \alpha} \leq \GL{\Zhat}$.
 Then, one of the following hold: \begin{itemize} \item $X_{\mathcal{G}}$ is a geometrically connected curve of genus 0 \item $X_{\mathcal{G}}$ is a geometrically connected curve of genus 1, and $X_{\mathcal{G}}(\Q)$ is infinite \item $X_{\mathcal{G}}(\Q)$ is finite, and the group $\mathcal{G}$ and the $j$-invariant of $E$ are given in Table \ref{tbl:isolated_points_x0:exceptional_j_invariants} \end{itemize} \end{conjecture}